 National organizations must have an outside perspective of their member works.
 The organizers i.e. president, chairs, etc. may not show their own work unless it has been through the jury process.
 The juror may include one sample of their work for exhibition if they so desire.
 The juror must follow the request of the gallery as it pertains to the numbers of pieces to be exhibited.

 Hallway Space 2nd, 3rd and 4th Floors

-Space for displaying artwork.
-It holds approx. 12-20 wall-mounted pieces, depending on size and wall space chosen.
+Spaces for displaying artwork holds approx. 12-20 wall-mounted pieces, depending on size and wall space available.

 (1st - 28th except Feb).

 There is a 15% commission on any work sold.

 (No commission if the sales are handled directly by the artist).

 There is a rolling submission for Hallway Space.
 The process goes through the GoggleWorks Gallery Coordinator.
 A submission response will be given as soon as possible.

 Submission Guidelines: Any artist interested in exhibiting in one of GoggleWorks Auxiliary hallway spaces should submit a proposal for consideration.
 Please submit following the guidelines outlined below:

 * Summary of theme or idea for the exhibition